bas080/furver/README.md

 # Furver

 Furver is a minimal RPC solution that uses JSON and Node.js.
-Turn any JavaScript module into into a simple to use client API that is easy to learn while also expressive enough for advanced use-cases.
+Turn any JavaScript module into a simple to use client API that is easy to learn while also expressive enough for advanced use-cases.

 [![NPM](https://img.shields.io/npm/v/furver?color=blue&style=flat-square)](https://www.npmjs.com/package/furver)